 The festival of Phulera Dooj comes between the celebrations of ‘Vasant Panchami’ and the colourful festival of ‘Holi’.
 For this reason, most of the rituals of Phulera Dooj is associated with the festival of Holi.
 The appropriate timing of Phulera Dooj gives devotees a glance of the special ‘darshan’ in which Lord Krishna is getting ready for the upcoming Holi festival.
 It can be witnessed in all temples of Lord Krishna, especially the ones in Mathura and Vrindavan and some regions of North India.
 Special rituals are organised on these temples on the day of Phulera Dooj.
 The idols of Lord Krishna is also smeared with slight colors, to mark the arrival of the Holi celebrations.

-Phulera Dooj 2017 was on February 28 Tuesday
+Phulera Dooj 2023 is on February 21 Tuesday

 Celebrations during Phulera Dooj: